-Suspicions of fraudulent activity can be alarming and unsettling for any business owner.
-Whether there’s an inkling because something doesn’t seem right with the numbers, or the puzzle pieces are coming together to form a full fledge fraud allegation, it’s important to know what to do when you suspect fraud in your business and how the examination process will play out from here.
+Suspicions of fraudulent activity are alarming and unsettling for any business owner.
+Whether there’s an inkling because something doesn’t seem right with the numbers, or the puzzle pieces are coming together to form a full-fledged fraud allegation, it’s important to know what to do when you suspect fraud in your business and how a fraud examination process plays out from here.
 First, let’s start with a basic explanation of what a fraud examination is and then what you can expect throughout the process.

 What is a Fraud Examination?

-When a company suspects fraud may be happening, a forensic accountant is typically hired to investigate further through a fraud examination.
-A fraud examination is a special kind of engagement where the forensic accountant undertakes certain procedures to assess allegations of fraud by obtaining evidence, conducting interviews and potentially writing a report and testifying to findings.
-Fraud examinations can be broad or narrowly focused on a single alleged issue.
+When a company suspects fraud, a forensic accountant is typically hired to investigate further through a fraud examination.
+A fraud examination is a special kind of engagement where the forensic accountant undertakes certain hands-on fraud detection procedures by obtaining evidence, conducting interviews and potentially writing a report and testifying to findings.
+The examinations are usually conducted in-person and may be broad or narrowly focused on a single alleged issue.
+Some forensic accountants are also certified fraud examiners (CFEs credentialed by the Association of Certified Fraud Examiners) and have advanced technical skills to help business owners decipher potential evidence of fraud.

-For companies to assess whether this is the right next step for them, it helps to understand what the process entails, at least at a high level.
-Based on my experience in forensic accounting, no two investigations are the same, but there are some commonalities that are helpful to understand when deciding to move forward with a fraud examination.
+For companies to assess whether a fraud examination is the right next step for them, it helps to understand what a fraud investigation entails, at least at a high level.
+Based on my experience in forensic accounting and fraud examinations, no two investigations are the same, but there are some commonalities that are helpful to understand when deciding to move forward with a fraud examination.
 Below we dig into certain details of what to expect during a fraud examination.

-The fraud examination process is an emotional one for business owners, employees and even the alleged fraudster themselves.
+The fraud examination process is an emotional one for business owners, employees, and even the alleged fraudster themselves.
 Feelings of anger, betrayal, grief and regret are common during these investigations.
 For each new issue uncovered, the wounds are reopened and deepened.
-This is one of the primary reasons we recommend engaging an attorney and/or a forensic accountant to assist in the project, as charged emotions often lead to decisions that are not in the best interest of the company in the long term.
+This is one of the primary reasons we recommend engaging an attorney, internal auditor, and/or a forensic accountant to assist in the project, as charged emotions often lead to decisions that are not in the best interest of the company in the long term.

 The fraud examination process requires a fraud professional to form a theory of what happened and test that theory through the evidence collected.
-It can take a significant amount of time to collect and assess evidence, probably longer than you hoped or expected.
-It may also require a number of interviews and these take time to prepare for, schedule, execute, and often result in follow-up work.
-It can be frustrating while it is ongoing, even for the forensic accountant, but a well-executed, well-supported outcome takes time, and a hastily prepared report can be extremely costly to the company in the long term.
+It can take a significant amount of time to collect and assess evidence, probably longer than you hope or expect.
+It may also require a number of interviews.
+These take time to prepare, schedule, and execute, and often result in follow-up work.
+It can be frustrating while it is ongoing, but a well-executed, well-supported outcome takes time and hastily preparing a report can be extremely costly to the company in the long term.

 You Will Be Involved

-What do trips to Las Vegas, expensive tickets to sporting events and concerts and luxury vehicle purchases have in common?
-These are all real-world examples of purchases that were fraudulent in one case, but perfectly acceptable business expenses in another.
-I have performed investigations and found transactions that were indications of fraud, only to find that there were valid explanations for those purchases.
-The context matters.
+What do trips to Las Vegas, expensive tickets to sporting events, and luxury vehicle purchases have in common?
+These are all real-world examples of purchases that were fraudulent in one case but perfectly acceptable business expenses in another.
+Context matters.

 A forensic accountant can be incredibly useful in applying their skills to detect potential fraudulent transactions, but there is no substitute for intimate knowledge of the business.
 Business owners and managers know more about their company than any forensic accountant ever will, and these key business representatives should expect to have significant input into the process.